spinen/blog-posts/continuous_integration.md

 ```
 #### Starting a Release

 Because of this process code in our `develop` branch stays relatively stable.
 But you've probably noticed that the widget Robin added is still not in production, where the customer is desperately waiting for it.
-The process for it to get there is also simple:
+The process to put it there is also simple:

 1. Batman checks out the `develop` branch of the project with all recent changes.
 2. Batman starts a release branch with the command `git flow release start X.Y.ZZ`